owebster/ms4-oWine/README.md

 ## An Overview
 For my final milestone project I have chosen to build a site to view and purchase alcohol.
 This project is built using HTML, CSS, Javascript, Python, Flask and Django.
 Show casing mobile first design, usage of multiple "apps" and also a backend framework to handle customer accounts, purchases and product management.
-I decided on building a site for users to view and purchase wines and whiskys, which also allows the site managers to manage inventory.
+I decided on building a site for users to view and purchase wines and whisky, which also allows the site managers to manage inventory.

 In this document I will go through what I've built and why, as well as future goals and testing that's been done to make sure this site is functional in what it offers as well as across multiple device types, from mobile to desktop.